 - Proposing.
-Users are allowed to propose on the platform changes.
+Users are allowed to propose platform changes.

 - Voting.
-AAVE provides its holders with protocol-level governing rights and is used to decide on Aave Improvement Proposals (AIPs), new features, and future protocol updates.
+Aave provides its holders with protocol-level governing rights, used to decide on Aave Improvement Proposals (AIPs), new features, and future protocol updates.

-In addition, if AAVE holders pay commissions by using AAVE, they can further examine loans before they are released to the general public.
+In addition, if AAVE holders pay commissions by using AAVE, they can further examine loans before they’re released to the general public.
 Borrowers are not charged with fees if they take out loans denominated in the AAVE token.

 The History of Aave

-Stani Kulechov established a P2P lending platform ETHLend in November 2017 in response to the lack of loan applications on Ethereum.
-Since then some important events have happened in the ecosystem.
+In November 2017, Stani Kulechov established a peer-to-peer (P2P) lending platform, ETHLend, in response to the lack of loan applications on Ethereum.
+Since then, some important events have transpired in the ecosystem.

-- September 2018.
-ETHLend underwent rebranding and got the name of Aave to integrate a wider variety of platform features.
+- September 2018: ETHLend undergoes rebranding to Aave, integrating a wider variety of platform features.

-- January 8, 2020.
-ETHLend stopped operating and the Aave protocol went live on the Every blockchain protocol has a mainnet.
-This is a component of the blockchain where the transactions of a cryptocurre... changing the company strategy from P2P lending to a pool-based one.
+- January 8, 2020: ETHLend stops operating and the Aave protocol goes live on the mainnet, changing the company strategy from P2P lending to pool-based.

-- July 2020.
-The Aave platform upgraded its protocol’s internal economics with a focus on security.
+- July 2020: The Aave platform upgrades its protocol’s internal economics, with a focus on security.

-- September 2020.
-The initial phase of Aavenomics and swapping LEND for the newly minted AAVE token began.
+- September 2020: Initial phase of “Aavenomics” and swapping LEND for the newly minted AAVE token begin.

 AAVE Price History

-AAVE price history begins with the ICO when LEND was sold at a rate of 0.0162 USD a coin.
-Since then, the token value has been steadily increasing, and October 2020 started with the price of $53.49 per coin, which then grew with a steady performance ‘till it reached $84.31 at the end of December 2020.
+AAVE’s price history begins with the 2017 ICO when LEND was sold at a rate of $0.0162 per coin.
+Since then, the token’s value has been steadily increasing.
+October 2020 began with the price at $53.49 per coin, which then grew steadily, reaching $84.31 at the end of December 2020.
 AAVE’s unique selling points picked up from the crypto market as the protocol is self-sustaining to allow “flash loans” with uncollateralized loan options in the DeFi space as long as it’s paid back within the same transaction.

-In a highly volatile cryptocurrency market, it is difficult to say if a token is a good long-term investment.
-However, some experts and analysis services are trying to predict the future of AAVE based on the information from various sources.
+In a highly volatile cryptocurrency market, it’s difficult to say if a token is a good long-term investment.
+However, some experts and analysis services are trying to predict the future of AAVE based on information from various sources.

-We can see that many analysts are optimistically expecting the coin price to increase, with profits between 300% and 3,000%.
+We can see that many analysts are optimistically expecting the coin’s price to increase, with profits between 300% and 3,000%.

 The Bottom Line

-AAVE represents a really great solution for those who want to lend or borrow funds without having to rely on a bank or any other centralized financial institution.
-The decentralized approach together with all the processes guarded by the code makes this platform transparent and secure.
-As the demand for such solutions has only been growing over the past few years, the capitalization of the project is also expected to grow together with the price of the coin fueling the platform, which makes it a good investment.
+AAVE represents a great solution for those who want to lend or borrow funds without having to rely on a bank or any other centralized financial institution.
+This decentralized approach, together with all of the processes guarded by the code, makes this platform transparent and secure.
+As the demand for such solutions has only been growing over the past few years, the capitalization of Aave’s project is also expected to grow, together with the price of the coin fueling the platform, which makes it a very good investment indeed.